anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/SafeHead.hs)
 ```

-Don't worry about the specifics of `where` but just yet, let's jump to actually using `List`.
+Don't worry about the specifics of `where` yet, let's jump to actually using `List`.

 Let's make a `List` of `Char`s.